 Staging the house

-What Are Closing Expenses?
+What Are Closing Costs?

-How do real estate representatives make money?
+How do property agents make money?

 Gladewater is a city in Gregg and Upshur counties in the U.S. state of Texas.
 The population was 6,441 at the 2010 census.
 U.S. Route 80 traverses the city.
 In the early 20th century, Gladewater was an oil boom town.
 In 1995, the Texas Legislature proclaimed it the "Antique Capital of East Texas."